Fastly Inc. (FSLY) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Morgan Stanley with over 12.79 million shares valued at $1.12 billion.
 The investor’s holdings represent 12.26% of the FSLY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Abdiel Capital Advisors, LP with 9.31 million shares valued at $813.04 million to account for 8.92% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 8.42 million shares representing 8.08% and valued at over $736.0 million, while Whale Rock Capital Management LLC holds 3.95% of the shares totaling 4.12 million with a market value of $360.09 million.

-Fastly Inc. (NYSE: FSLY) is -21.03% lower on its value in year-to-date trading and has touched a low of $10.63 and a high of $136.50 in the current 52-week trading range.
+Fastly Inc. (NYSE: FSLY) is -13.98% lower on its value in year-to-date trading and has touched a low of $10.63 and a high of $136.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FSLY stock was last observed hovering at around $62.05 in the last trading session, with the day’s gains setting it 6.95% off its average median price target of $85.00 for the next 12 months.
-It is also 37.27% off the consensus price target high of $110.00 offered by 12 analysts, but current levels are -40.82% lower than the price target low of $49.00 for the same period.
+The FSLY stock was last observed hovering at around $75.44 in the last trading session, with the day’s loss setting it -0.28% off its average median price target of $85.00 for the next 12 months.
+It is also 31.67% off the consensus price target high of $110.00 offered by 12 analysts, but current levels are -53.39% lower than the price target low of $49.00 for the same period.

-The stock witnessed a -39.02% loss in the last 1 month and extending the period to 3 months gives it a -22.18%, and is -2.68% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.82% over the week and 7.60% over the month.
+The stock witnessed a -31.37% loss in the last 1 month and extending the period to 3 months gives it a -17.52%, and is 15.92% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.61% over the week and 7.31% over the month.

 Fastly Inc. (FSLY) Analyst Forecasts